• Skip to primary navigation

 Alice Grossmann-Guentert

 At age 27 I left the USA, and moved to Switzerland.
 Since then I have been reflecting on the origin of human values, I believe that social values arise out of a community’s evolution within its natural landscape.
-To regenerate healthy economic perspectives a holistic approach to community development is necessary.
-I believe the combination of the GEN ecovillage design steps and the inclusion of syntropic, contour farming are a most vitalizing form of economic development.
+Since the late Zen Master, Thich Nhat Hanh resonates with my belief I have decided to rely on his writings to guide two enterprising farming communities in Ghana to integrate the practice of mindful awareness to embrace the power of syntropic farming as an economic basis.

 At age 27 I left my homeland, USA, and moved to Switzerland.
 Since then I have been reflecting on the origin of human values, I believe that social values arise out of a community’s evolution within its natural landscape.
 For centuries Swiss communities lived isolated from each other, and so had to become self reliant.
 From valley to valley diverse dialects developed.
 Swiss communities were also often divided by being at the border of opposing empires.
-Swiss diplomacy is a result of centuries of service and cunning communication exercise.
+Swiss diplomacy is a result of centuries of service and cunning communication.
 Besides water, and rocks, Switzerland has no natural resources.
-They have only their people, and so they invest in schooling.
+They have only their people, and so they invest in mindful awareness.

 Primary Sidebar

-More about Alice
+More about alpha

 Top Footer